 It’s the text that counts

-Parsing involves analyzing text.
+To parse resumes, you need to analyze text.
 Your CV, with its soft pastel font colours, fancy fonts and WordArt headings could be beautiful enough to have been illuminated by a monk but the chances are it will just look like noise to a parser.
-Parsing performs text extraction which means exactly what it says on the tin: extract the text and ignore the rest.
+Parsing resumes involves text extraction which means exactly what it says on the tin: extract the text and ignore the rest.
 So what could possibly go wrong there you might think?
 Take a look at how our budding applicant, whom I shall refer to as John Doe, can have his name lost in translation:

 J O H N D O E